 11.5 Waiver.
 No waiver of any provision of this Agreement shall be deemed or shall constitute a waiver of any other provision, whether or not similar, nor shall any waiver constitute a continuing waiver.
 No waiver shall be binding unless executed in writing by the party hereto making such waiver.

 11.6 Entire Agreement; Modification.
-This Agreement (including each Exhibit hereto) constitutes the entire agreement between the Parties relating to the subject matter hereof.
+This Agreement constitutes the entire agreement between the Parties relating to the subject matter hereof.
 This Agreement supersedes all written or oral, prior and contemporaneous agreements, representations, warranties and understandings of the Parties with respect thereto.
 No supplement, modification or amendment of this Agreement shall be binding unless executed in writing by both of the Parties.

 11.7 Survival.
 All provisions of this Agreement survive end of Term or Termination excepting as to exclusive representation going forward from end of Term or Termination by Inventergy with respect to the IP and Confidential Information first disclosed between the Parties after end of Term or Termination; without limiting the foregoing, each Party's obligations to protect Confidential Information first disclosed prior to end of Term or Termination shall endure following end of Term or Termination.
 Similarly, without limiting the foregoing, the provisions of paragraph 5.3 relating to handling of Gross Revenue received for Substantially Initiated Efforts shall survive end of Term or Termination.